-By Helen Calder.
+By Helen Calder

-When someone close dies, especially if you are the next of kin and/or an executor or have power of attorney, you are usually in shock.
+When someone dies, especially if you are the next of kin and/or an executor or have power of attorney, you are usually in shock.
 Nevertheless, there are unfortunately plenty of practical tasks required.
 Here’s a list of what to do when someone dies which hopefully will help get you through this difficult time.

-The day of the death
+1. The day of the death

 - Try to give yourself some space and remember to eat and drink; you’ll need the energy even if you don’t feel like it.

-- If it’s a home death, contact a funeral director to collect the body.
+- If it’s a home death, contact a funeral director to collect the person’s body.
 You will need to confirm to them once the doctor has visited as they can’t collect until that has happened.
 The hospital, hospice or nursing home may arrange this where appropriate, but do check.
-You may also like to give the funeral director some clothes for the body for the coffin.
+You may also like to give the funeral director some clothes for the deceased person for the coffin.
 Be aware that once the funeral director collects the body you are incurring costs, so you may want to ask for an initial estimate when you make the first call (though this may not feel important at the time).

 - Arrange to see the funeral director to make funeral arrangements.

-Before the funeral
+3. Before the funeral

-Date and location preferred for funeral/cremation/burial/thanksgiving service
+- Date and location preferred for funeral/cremation/burial/thanksgiving service

-Where the ashes will be placed (at the crematorium or you may want to collect the ashes for scattering/placing elsewhere)
+- Where the ashes will be placed (at the crematorium or you may want to collect the ashes for scattering/placing elsewhere)

-Person to take the service(s)
+- Person to take the service(s)

-Type of coffin and lining
+- Type of coffin and lining

-Casket if required for ashes
+- Casket if required for ashes

-Cars, if required for relatives
+- Cars, if required for relatives

-Other requirements e.g. horse drawn carriage coffin, release of doves
+- Other requirements e.g. horse drawn carriage coffin, release of doves

-Music, hymns, songs, readings, tribute, speaker for service
+- Music, hymns, songs, readings, tribute, speaker for service

-Details of organist or other musicians for service(s)
+- Details of organist or other musicians for service(s)

-Whether you want to display/project any photographs or other media at the services
+- Whether you want to display/project any photographs or other media at the services

-Whether you want a book at the service to record attendance and/or people to write comments in
+- Whether you want a book at the service to record attendance and/or people to write comments in

-Check/arrange PA system, stewards and car park attendant for any church service(s)
+- Check/arrange PA system, stewards and car park attendant for any church service(s)

 - Details of any in-memory gifts to a favourite charity

 - Consider detailed format and content of the service(s).